This IELTS speaking test includes the cue card: Describe an unusual or interesting thing you did recently. Other topics include:

 IELTS Speaking Test Part 2

-Describe an unusual or interesting activity you did recently
+Describe an unusual or interesting thing you did recently

 Part 2 IELTS Cue Card Sample Answer

-I can tell you about a trip I made a few months ago.
+Okay, so an unusual or interesting thing I did recently I can tell you about was a trip I made a few months ago.
 I went to London in the UK with one of my professors from university.

 We were part of a research team that went from Bangladesh to meet with some other teams from around the world in London and discuss an international project that we have been working on for the last few years.